Coleridge Poetry Prize

 "The fair breeze blew, the white foam flew.
 The furrow followed free".

-We relaunched our annual poetry competition back in 2024, and named it in honour of the romantic poet, Samual Taylor Coleridge.
+The Coleridge Poetry Prize is our annual poetry competition which we relaunched back in 2024.
+It was named in honour of the romantic poet, Samuel Taylor Coleridge.
 In 1797 Coleridge spent many days walking on Exmoor from his home in Nether Stowey and was inspired by the combination of its landscape and opium to write some of his most famous poems: Kubla Khan, the Rime of the Ancient Mariner and, with William Wordsworth, the Lyrical Ballads.

-This year’s entries will be judged by local resident Tom Cain, Emeritus Professor at Newcastle University, and a published poet and critic.
+- We are delighted to announce that the 2025 competition will be judged by local resident Tom Cain, Emeritus Professor at Newcastle University, and a published poet and critic.

 To be the first to hear about competition updates, sign up to our monthly newsletter here.